XcalableMP/manual/en/shadow_reflect.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Shadow areas can be declared with the shadow directive.
-In the example below, an array a has shadow areas of size one on both the lower and upper bound.
+In the example below, an array a has shadow areas of size one on both the lower and upper bounds.

 * XMP/C program